2005 Moscow City Duma election: Background

 On 6 November 2005, Rodina was barred from taking part in the December elections to the Moscow Duma following a complaint filed by the Liberal Democratic Party of Russia that Rodina's advertising campaign incited racial hatred.
 The advertisement in question showed Caucasian immigrants tossing watermelon rinds to the ground and ended with the slogan "Let's clear our city of trash", calling for Russians to clean their cities of rubbish.
 It garnered much controversy and opinion polls predicted that Rodina would come second with close to 25% in the December vote.
 Rodina leader Dmitry Rogozin appealed the decision, but the ban was upheld on 1 December 2005.

 Results

 First place in the voting by party lists was United Russia, which received 47.25% of the vote (13 seats).
 The 10-percent barrier was overcome by two other parties, the Communist Party (16.75%, 4 seats) and United Democrats who participated in the elections under the banner of Yabloko (11.11%, 3 mandates).

-Parties which did not pass 10% threshold: